GLASS BOTTLE MARKS ~~~~ GLASS MANUFACTURERS’ MARKS ON BOTTLES & OTHER GLASSWARE ~ Page 1

 - Brockway………….Brockway Glass Company, Brockway, Pennsylvania (1907-1988).
 See “B in a circle” page.
 Most bottles I have seen with the cursive “Brockway” marking, usually embossed on the base, appear to date from the 1950s-1970s period, although I don’t know the exact period of use of this mark.

 - Brody (E.O.Brody)………………… E.O.
 Brody Company, Cleveland, Ohio (1958-to date).
 This is NOT a glass company, but a jobber/distributor of products made especially for the florist industry.
 See more info here.

 - Bromo-Seltzer / Emerson Drug Co. / Baltimore, MD. (usually embossed across the face of the bottle)……………………….
 Bromo-Seltzer was an extremely popular drug, in the form of a powder, introduced circa 1891.
 For more information, please see the Bromo Seltzer page.

 - Brookfield………….(On glass insulators), Brookfield Glass Company, with factories at Brooklyn, NY and Old Bridge, NJ.
-See Bushwick Glass Works (Brookfield Glass Company) page.
+For more information, see Bushwick Glass Works (Brookfield Glass Company) page.